Why Employees Should Vote For Organizational Change

 Vote for change

-Three months ago we flew to Bilbao in Spain to learn about the radical change approach of a consultancy called K2K Emocionando.
+Three months ago we flew to Bilbao in Spain to learn about the K2K Emocionando.
 A crucial step in their progressive approach is the involvement of employees from the beginning.
 Here’s how they do it:

 Before starting any change initiative they shut down the client organization for 2 days.
 In this time, employees get the opportunity to visit companies that have already made a similar transformation.

 This inspirational trip is done on purpose without the presence of the consultants of K2K Emocionando.
 They believe it’s important for the employees to talk to the other company’s employees without them being there.
 They do this to ensure employees are able to receive open and honest stories from their counterparts.

 After these 2 days, it’s time for the employees to show their commitment.
 During a general assembly, all employees get the chance to vote (anonymously!) for the proposed change.
 It’s just as simple as it is beautiful: employees can vote either yes or no. At this stage the employees are holding all the cards.